 Direction cosines and direction ratios of a line joining two points.
-Cartesian equation and vector equation of a line, coplanar and skew lines, shortest distance between two lines.
-Cartesian and vector equation of a plane.
-Angle between (i) two lines, (ii) two planes, (iii) a line and a plane.
-Distance of a point from a plane.
+Cartesian equation and vector equation of a line, skew lines, shortest distance between two lines.
+Angle between two lines.

 1. Linear Programming

-Introduction, related terminology such as constraints, objective function, optimization, different types of linear programming (L.P.) problems, mathematical formulation of L.P. problems, graphical method of solution for problems in two variables, feasible and infeasible regions (bounded and unbounded), feasible and infeasible solutions, optimal feasible solutions (up to three non-trivial constraints).
+Introduction, related terminology such as constraints, objective function, optimization, graphical method of solution for problems in two variables, feasible and infeasible regions (bounded or unbounded), feasible and infeasible solutions, optimal feasible solutions (up to three non-trivial constraints).

-Conditional probability, multiplication theorem on probability. independent events, total probability, Bayes' theorem, Random variable and its probability distribution, mean and variance of random variable.
-Binomial probability distribution.
+Conditional probability, multiplication theorem on probability, independent events, total probability, Bayes’ theorem, Random variable and its probability distribution, mean of random variable.